1. WHO WE ARE

 IMPORTANT: This website is not intended for children and we do not knowingly collect data relating to a child under the age of 16.
 By law, parents or guardians of the child have the obligation to provide data related to the child.
 In this case, we shall make every reasonable effort to verify using any reasonable means (including but not limited to any written supporting evidence) that the consent has been given or authorised.

 4.7 The above-mentioned categories of personal data have been obtained either directly from you (for example, when you provide information to sign up for a newsletter or register to comment on a forum website) or indirectly from certain third parties (for example, through our website’s technology).
 Such third parties include our affiliates, public authorities, public websites and social media, suppliers and vendors.

 IMPORTANT: It is important that the personal data we hold about you is accurate and current.
 Please keep us informed and click here, if your personal data changes during your relationship with us.

 5.1 The use of our website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.

 6.1 We use different methods to collect data from and about you as listed below:

 You may give us your personal data when you fill in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-(i) book a stay at one of our Resorts;
+(i) book a stay at one of our Beachcomber Resorts and Hotels;